bekalu77/tumbi_app/README.md

 ## Deployment

-This project is now configured for a clean, two-step deployment process.
+Your project is now configured for a streamlined, two-step deployment.

 ### 1. Backend Deployment (Cloudflare)

-First, deploy your backend API to Cloudflare Workers.
+Your backend deployment is now automated.
+Your secrets are stored in the `backend/wrangler.toml` file, which is ignored by Git.

 1.  **Navigate to the backend directory:**